Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 # PR 10337 Effect on compilation time of OCaml programs

-To measure the effect of  [#10337](https://github.com/ocaml/ocaml/pull/10337) over the compilation time of OCaml programs.
-I have recently worked on a version of the OCaml compiler that can  output the timing information of the compilation to a specific directory ().
+To measure the effect of [#10337](https://github.com/ocaml/ocaml/pull/10337) over the compilation time of OCaml programs, I have recently worked on a version of the OCaml compiler that can output the timing information of the compilation to a specific directory.
 With this change, installing an opam package with
 ```bash
 OCAMLPARAM=",_,timings=1,dump-dir= /tmp/pkgnname" opam install pkgname